 A garden designer can help you completely transform your garden, whether you've just moved in or want a change after many years of living in the same place.
 What does a garden designer actually do, and how could one really make a difference to you garden design project?
 Are they worth the added cost?
 Our guide covers everything you need to know about hiring a garden designer – and making sure you get a good one.

-And when you've figured out what kind of help you need, get practical advice on how to plan, design and cost your garden transformation.
+And when you've figured out what kind of help you need, get more garden ideas at our hub page.

 How does a garden designer differ from a builder or gardener?